 The person has elected to trust you with their question, even if it may seem tempting to suggest they ask someone more senior.
 You should sensitively explore their feelings and concerns no matter how qualified you feel to answer their question.
 While some like to receive information right away, others need time to process what they hear.
 Your most appropriate course of action should be to reassure them that you will make arrangements for them to speak to someone who can respond to their question as soon as possible, and then you can actually get on with organizing it.

 Some people may have concerns beyond the questions they have posed when posing challenging questions.
-Utilizing effective communication skills is an important way to explore the possibility of added concerns or fears.
+Utilizing effective communication skills is ant way to explore the possibility o ed concerns or fears.
 Understanding why someone has asked such a question can be helpful.
 Because you are facing a potentially challenging question at this point, they have asked it now.

 Responding to and exploring challenging questions can also be enhanced with the following communication skills: